Oscar Branch Colquitt

-Oscar Branch Colquitt (December 16, 1861 - March 8, 1940) was an American politician who served as the 25th governor of Texas from January 17, 1911, to January 19, 1915.
-He was a member of the Democratic Party, and is regarded as a conservative by many historians.
-Colquitt defended the actions of the Texas Rangers who allegedly crossed into Mexico in pursuit of the body of Clemente Vergara in March 1914. and Colquitt was 6ft 2.41inch tall and weight of 106kg, as the Heaviest Governor of Texas Ever.
+Oscar Branch Colquitt (December 16, 1861 - March 8, 1940) was an American politician who served as the 25th governor of Texas from 1911 to 1915.
+He was a conservative member of the Democratic Party.
+Colquitt defended the actions of the Texas Rangers who allegedly crossed into Mexico in pursuit of the body of Clemente Vergara in March 1914.
+Colquitt was 6 ft 2.41 inches tall and weight of 106 kg, which makes him the heaviest governor of Texas.

 Early years

 Oscar Branch Colquitt was born December 16, 1861, in Camilla, Georgia, to Thomas Jefferson Colquitt and Ann Elizabeth (Burkhalter) Colquitt.
 Through his great-great-grandfather Anthony Colquitt he is related to Senator Walter T. Colquitt of Georgia and his son Senator Alfred H. Colquitt, also the governor of Georgia.
 Thomas Jefferson Colquitt served in the Confederate States Army as an officer, and after the Civil War, attempted to farm using freed slaves as laborers.
 The weather destroyed the family's crops, and they lost everything.

 Eager to start over, Colquitt's family moved to Morris County, Texas, arriving in Daingerfield on January 8, 1878.
 For three years he worked as a tenant farmer, walking the 2 mi to school after the crops were in.
 Colquitt then spent one term at the Daingerfield Academy, where he boarded with the family of state legislator John A. Peacock.
 After leaving school, Colquitt unsuccessfully attempted to get a job as a brakeman or fireman with the East Line and Red River Railroad.
 Instead, he worked briefly as a porter at the Daingerfield train station and then spent several months working at a turning lathe in a local furniture factory.

 In 1881, Colquitt became a printer's devil for the Morris County Banner.
 Several months after beginning his job his employer opened a new paper at Greenville, and Colquitt worked there until he purchased his own paper in 1884, the Pittsburg Gazette.
 Within two years Colquitt had purchased two newspapers in Terrell and combined them into one newspaper, the Times-Star.

 During this time, Colquitt married and began a family.
 Alice Fuller Murrell of Minden, Louisiana, became his wife on December 9, 1885.
 The couple went on to have four sons and a daughter.
 His sons included Oscar Branch, Jr., Rawlins M., Sidney B. and Oscar B. III.
-He was known as brutal to own wife and Children of him.
-He always carried a gun to threatening others, or tried to shot others if someone did useless things to himself. he did not loved entire family of him.
-Alice the wife of Colquitt never loved her husband during entire her life. and Colquitt's hobby was a math.